-(1) Consists of the portion of our single-family conventional guaranty book of business for which we have detailed loan level information, which constituted approximately 99% of our total single-family conventional guaranty book of business as of December 31, 2017 and 2016.
+(1) Consists of the portion of our single-family conventional guaranty book of business for which we have detailed loan level information, which constituted over 99% of our single-family conventional guaranty book of business as of December 31, 2018 and 2017.

-(2) Consists of single-family conventional loans that were 90 days or more past due or in the foreclosure process as of December 31, 2017 and 2016.
+(2) Consists of single-family conventional loans that were 90 days or more past due or in the foreclosure process as of December 31, 2018 and 2017.